pipedocs/pipedocs.github.io/content/modules/prestats.md

 ## Omnibus modules

-Omnibus modules defy modular logic to an extent: they do not comprise a single, well-encapsulated processing routine.
-Instead, they include a number of _routines_, each of which corresponds to a common processing routine.
+Omnibus modules defy modular logic to an extent: they do not comprise a single, well-encapsulated processing step.
+Instead, they include a number of _routines_, each of which corresponds to a common processing step.
 These routines can be combined and re-ordered within the parent module.
 Much like the `pipeline` variable specifies the inclusion and order of modules in the pipeline, the module-level `process` variable specifies the inclusion and order of routines within an omnibus module.
 An example is provided here for the `prestats` omnibus module:

 ```
 pipeline=prestats,coreg,confound,regress,fcon,reho,alff,net,roiquant,seed,norm,qcfc